Learn to Camp Program Available

 Open daily from June through September

-There is a pet exercise area east of the day-use beach.
+There is a pet exercise beach area available.
 Check the park map for location.

 Six Mile Lake Provincial Park